 Authors: up to 3

-By invitation, Editorials are single-author pieces of 500 words with a limit of 2 authors, and 5 references, including the article in question.
+By invitation, Editorials have a limit of 500 words and a limit of 2 authors, and 5 references, including the article in question.

 Word count: up to 500